samanthaafraser/filipkilibarda.github.io/_posts/2020-04-02-gdbrevgdb.md

 both Bash and GDB use Readline, we can use Bash as an example to guide how modify GDB's version of Readline.

-Back to looking at FZF and how it works with Bash.
+Back to looking at FZF.

 So this is the entry point for how FZF sets up history search with Bash.